Skip to Content

 Black Pomeranians Quick Facts

-• A double coat consisting of long guard hairs and a soft undercoat must also be present on an adult Pom dog.
+- A double coat with long guard hairs and a soft undercoat must also be on an adult Pom dog.

 Looking for a black Pomeranian puppy?
-Here's everything you need to know about the popular dog breed, including caring for black Pomeranians, their history, breed-specific grooming requirements, and how much they cost.
-The article also explores the genetics of this particular color variation, along with some tips on breeding them.
+Here’s everything you need to know about the popular dog breed, including caring for black Pomeranians, their history, breed-specific grooming requirements, and how much they cost.
+The article also explores the genetics of this particular color variation and some tips on breeding them.

 The black Pomeranian dog is an adorable, unique breed.
 Pomeranians are a great dog breed for people looking for an active, small dog.
 They have lots of energy and enjoy plenty of exercise.
 The Pomeranian can be difficult to train due to their stubborn nature, but they make excellent companions otherwise.

-Read on for more Pom dog information that will help you decide if this is the pup for you.
+Read on for more Pom dog information to help you decide if this is your pup.

 Interested in a Pomeranian black dog?
-If so, the next thing you should know is that there are some important genetic factors to consider.
-All Pom's come from the Spitz-type dogs, which originated from Europe.
+If so, the next thing you should know is that some important genetic factors should be considered.
+All Poms come from the Spitz-type dogs, which originated from Europe.

 Are you considering adding a Black Pomeranian to your family?
-As a breed, Pomeranians are among the most diverse, with colors such as brown, orange, and white.
+As a breed, Pomeranians are among the most diverse, with brown, orange, and white colors.

 However, black is the color many people look for when viewing colors for a new Pom family member.
 Black Pom dogs are not seen as a different Pom breed but as a variation of available colors.